WKL-Sec/GregsBestFriend/README.md

 1. Navigate to the appropriate folder for your desired compiler.
 2. Follow the instructions provided in the README file to build the tool with your desired compiler.

+## Details on the C++ Code

+The GregsBestFriend C++ code includes a loop that runs `MAX_OP` times, where `MAX_OP` is defined as a large number.
+This loop is intended to waste CPU cycles and help prevent sandbox execution.
+Additionally, the code checks the name of the executable to ensure that it includes the string "GregsBestFriend".
+This is done to help prevent sandbox execution, as many sandboxes rename the executable when running it.